grimmbraten/salty-system/README.md

-A salty node package to quickly generate salted hashes for system uuids.
+A salty node package to quickly generate salted hashes for system UUIDs.

 ## Install